eclipse2048/git-annex-RPi/README.md

 git-annex-RPi
 =============

-The git-annex binary including the assistant, compiled for ARM hard float architectute (i.e. Raspberry Pi).
+The git-annex binary including the assistant, compiled for ARMv6 architecture (namely, the Raspberry Pi).

 [Git-annex](http://git-annex.branchable.com/) is an awesome piece of software for syncing and keeping track of files.
 It comes with an assistant